tshepang/blog/content/Inglourious Basterds (2009).md

 Tarantino is a weirdo who possesses the freedom (perhaps too much) to paint whatever he pleases on screen, and luckily got the talent.
 He gives this one superb suspense, exciting dialog, unusual (and unpredictable) story, and wonderful editing.
-It\'s my favorite and best of all his works, followed by *Reservoir Dogs*.
+It's my favorite and best of all his works, followed by *Reservoir Dogs*.

 One interesting, and rare, thing is I enjoyed the movie a lot more on a